chainer/chainer.org/_posts/2017-03-15-Performance-of-LSTM-Using-CuDNN-v5.md

 As batch size is small (batchsize=128), sequence length is long (length=50) and the number of layers is large (layer=3), the difference is large.
 (The cuDNN is faster than no-cuDNN setting.)

-If we use a large LSTM in the experiment, the effect of cuDNN will be large.
+If we use a large LSTM in the experiment, the performance benefit of using cuDNN will be large.
 7.8 times faster in forward time.
 4.0 times faster in backward time.